liip/LiipMonitorBundle/README.md

         resource: "@LiipMonitorBundle/Resources/config/routing.xml"
         prefix: /monitor/health

+Enable the controller in your configuration:

+    liip_monitor:
+        enable_controller: true

 And finally don't forget to install the bundle assets into your web root:

     $ ./app/console assets:install web --symlink --relative